silvandiepen/recipes/spice-mixes/garam-masala.md

 # Garam Masala

+A staple in Indian cuisine, here's my version of it.

 - [ ] 8x    cloves
 - [ ] 4x    cumin seeds
 - [ ] 2x    star anise